 Testing Miking

-The Miking test-suite is built to test every .mc
+The Miking test-suite is built to test every .mc file under src/

 in the repository, with varying invocations, compile flags, etc.,